jitpack/jitci/README.md

  - Payload Url: https://jitci.com/api/webhooks
  - Content Type: application/json

+## Build Plugins

+To publish Android applications we recommend https://github.com/Triple-T/gradle-play-publisher

+You can also build docker containers using https://github.com/GoogleContainerTools/jib

 ## Feedback

 Feel free to open an issue with feature requests or bug reports.
 All feedback is appreciated!